Benchmarking Web API Quality -- Revisited

-Based on this observation, in 2016, we published a study on web API quality~\cite{paper_bermbach_api_benchmarking}, where we described our findings from an experiment of benchmarking 15 endpoints of diverse web APIs for three months from geo-distributed clients.
+Based on this observation, we published a study on web API quality~\cite{paper_bermbach_api_benchmarking} in 2016, in which we described our findings from an experiment of benchmarking 15 endpoints\footnote{We denote an endpoint to be the combination of a resource, identified by a URL, and an HTTP \emph{method} as proposed in~\cite{Wittern:2015}.} of diverse web APIs for three months from geo-distributed clients.
 Core results were that availability and latency highly depend on the geo-origin of requests as well as the protocol used (HTTP vs. HTTPS).
 For this paper, we extend, repeat, and correct our previous study\footnote{Where applicable, this paper reuses parts of the text material and figures from our previous publication~\cite{paper_bermbach_api_benchmarking}.}.
 Namely, we repeated all experiments in 2018, reanalyze old and new availability and latency measurements, analyze yet unpublished measurements on provider security preferences, and present the results of trying to contact the providers of all benchmarked APIs with the goal of (i) finding explanations for the observations from our 2016 paper and (ii) to assess availability and quality of customer service.
 We thus make the following contributions:

 \begin{enumerate} \item We extend our previous measurement method to also collect information on Transport Layer Security (TLS) cipher suite preferences of providers. \item We report findings on how TLS cipher suite preferences of providers evolved over time in both our 2015 and 2018 measurements. \item We report detailed findings from analyzing and comparing our 2015 and 2018 latency and availability measurements. \item We discuss the results of reaching out to the providers of all benchmarked APIs about our original findings from 2015. \end{enumerate}